sibrash4/dongo/content/projects/_index.md

 ---
 title: "projects"
 description: "here are some of the projects i have worked on."

-cascade:
+type: list
+list.groupByYear: true
 showEdit: false
-  updateDate: true
 showSummary: true
-  list.groupByYear: true
+showTableOfContents: true

 ---